top of page

 WHAT

-This Pilot program will consist of seven three-hour sessions on Monday evenings spread out across the 23/24 season.
+This exciting new program will consist of five multi-hour sessions on Saturday afternoons (and one Sunday) spread out across the 24/25 season.
 These sessions will each have a specific subject and will consist of scholars and practitioners collaborating together in the spirit of discovery.
-There is no requirement to attend every session.

 WHO

-This group is open to all classical theater practitioners, as well as to students and scholars of early modern drama.
+This group is targeted towards Scholars and academics and is open to all classical theater practitioners, as well as to students and scholars of early modern drama.
 For more information please email: musa@redbulltheater.com

 HOW DO I SIGN UP